Shorzinator/CodeBrief/README.md

 </div>

-ContextCraft is a production-ready CLI toolkit that solves the core problem developers face when working with AI assistants: manually preparing context from their projects.
-Whether you're debugging with ChatGPT, explaining your codebase to Claude, or preparing documentation for any LLM, ContextCraft provides the essential tools to create rich, contextual project summaries in seconds, not minutes.
+codebrief is a production-ready CLI toolkit that solves the core problem developers face when working with AI assistants: manually preparing context from their projects.
+Whether you're debugging with ChatGPT, explaining your codebase to Claude, or preparing documentation for any LLM, codebrief provides the essential tools to create rich, contextual project summaries in seconds, not minutes.

 ## Core Problem Solved

-Developers waste 5-10 minutes manually copying files, explaining project structure, and gathering context every time they need AI assistance.
-ContextCraft reduces this to a single command that takes seconds.
+Developers waste 5-10 minutes manually copying files, explaining project structure, and gathering context every time they need AI assistance. codebrief reduces this to a single command that takes seconds.

 ## Essential Features